Vampire: Ancient beliefs

 Lilith, 1887 by John Collier.
 Stories of Lilith depict her as a demon drinking blood.

 Tales of supernatural beings consuming the blood or flesh of the living have been found in nearly every culture around the world for many centuries.
 The term vampire did not exist in ancient times.
 Blood drinking and similar activities were attributed to demons or spirits who would eat flesh and drink blood; even the devil was considered synonymous with the vampire.
 Almost every culture associates blood drinking with some kind of revenant or demon, or in some cases a deity.
 In India tales of vetālas, ghoulish beings that inhabit corpses, have been compiled in the Baitāl Pacīsī; a prominent story in the Kathāsaritsāgara tells of King Vikramāditya and his nightly quests to capture an elusive one.
 Piśāca, the returned spirits of evil-doers or those who died insane, also bear vampiric attributes.

 The Persians were one of the first civilizations to have tales of blood-drinking demons: creatures attempting to drink blood from men were depicted on excavated pottery shards.
-Ancient Babylonia and Assyria had tales of the mythical Lilitu, synonymous with and giving rise to Lilith (Hebrew לילית) and her daughters the Lilu from Hebrew demonology.
-Lilitu was considered a demon and was often depicted as subsisting on the blood of babies, and estries, female shapeshifting, blood-drinking demons, were said to roam the night among the population, seeking victims.
+Ancient Babylonia and Assyria had tales of the mythical Lamashtu and lilu(or female lilitu), that gave rise to the figure of Lilith (לילית) and her children the lilin from Hebrew demonology.
+Lilith was considered a demon and was often depicted as a threat and strangler of babies, and estries, female shapeshifting, blood-drinking demons, were said to roam the night among the population, seeking infant victims.
 According to Sefer Hasidim, estries were creatures created in the twilight hours before God rested.
 An injured estrie could be healed by eating bread and salt given to her by her attacker.